jdcr1425/CondorLabsTest-PhotoGallery/README.md

 -Go to `Photo Gallery Backend` and look for a folder named as `database` and execute that script sql to create the database.

 ### Web application
 -Now, we have our servcice started and our database ready.
-Go to the other folder in the repository `Photo Gallery Frontend` and install the dependencies with `npm install` and the execute `npm start` and go to `http://localhost:3000` . if all is ok you will have a screen like this :
+Go to the other folder in the repository `Photo Gallery Frontend` and install the dependencies with `npm install` and then execute `npm start` and go to `http://localhost:3000` . if all is ok you will have a screen like this :

 ![Screenshot](screenshot.PNG)